-At Providence Homes, we take great pride in building ENERGY STAR® Certified homes that can keep up with the energetic families that live inside them, while offering a cleaner, healthier environment for all.
+At Providence Homes, we take great pride in building 100% ENERGY STAR® Certified homes that can keep up with the energetic families that live inside them, while offering a cleaner, healthier environment for all.
 Through applied technologies and proven building science practices, our homes outperform traditional code built homes in all aspects of design and performance.

-Providence Homes has been named a 2017 ENERGY STAR® Partner of the Year – Sustained Excellence Award winner for continued leadership in protecting our environment through superior energy efficiency achievements.
-Providence Homes’ accomplishments will be recognized by the U.S. Environmental Protection Agency and the U.S. Department of Energy in Washington, D.C. on April 26, 2017.
+Providence Homes has been named a 2020 ENERGY STAR® Partner of the Year – Sustained Excellence Award winner for continued leadership in protecting our environment through superior energy efficiency achievements.
+This is the sixth year in a row Providence Homes has received the Partner of the Year Award and fourth year it has been recognized as a Sustained Excellence Award winner.

-Since 2009, Providence Homes has completed more than 1,000 ENERGY STAR® Certified homes helping Jacksonville families save over $1,500,00.00 in energy bills.
+Since becoming a 100% ENERGY STAR® Certified home builder, Providence Homes has built more than 1,599 ENERGY STAR® homes helping Jacksonville families save over $4,500,000.00 in energy bills.

 This video by Steve Easley – Construction Consultant and Michael O’Donoughue – Jacksonville Building Science takes you on a unique behind the walls tour of the design, build, inspection and testing processes of an ENERGY STAR® Certified Providence Home.